How your dog sees the world – Surprising facts about dog eyesight

 While dogs struggle up close, they are true professionals when it comes to perceiving movement at a distance.

-🐕 Things that stand still are often overlooked - An immobile object can quickly become invisible to your dog.
-If your dog doesn't recognize you when you're standing rooted to the spot - move a little and he'll react!
+🐕 Stationary objects are often overlooked – A stationary object can quickly become invisible to your dog.
+If your dog doesn't recognize you when you're standing rooted to the spot, move a little, and he'll respond!

 🐕 Movement = visible – Your dog can detect a moving object up to 1000 meters away!
 That's pretty impressive, right?

-🐕 Better visibility at dusk – Dogs see much better in low light than we do.
-Their eyes are designed to detect movement even in low light – perfect for hunting at dusk!
+🐕 Better vision at dusk – Dogs see much better in low-light conditions than we do.
+Their eyes are designed to detect movement even in dim light – perfect for hunting at dusk!

 What does this mean for training?